 Volume-Adequate control of volume can be obtained with the Volume Control and the Local-Distant Switch.
 Reduction of volume should never be accomplished by adjustment of the Selector.
-The Local-Distant Switch should be set in the "LOCAL" position and the Volume Control advanced whenever by so doing the desired volume can be obtained.
+The Local-Distant Switch should be set to "LOCAL" and the Volume Control advanced whenever, by so doing, the desired volume can be obtained.

-Selector Dial-The selector scale is arbitrarily graduated from "o" to "ioo".
+Selector Scale-The selector scale is arbitrarily graduated from "0" to "100."
 Approximate kilocycle (frequency) values are indicated on the left side of the scale.

-Antenna
+Antenna-